Upload files to a library

 You can also create and manage documents, spreadsheets, presentations, and other types of files in a library.
 To learn more, see these articles:

 Important Before you can upload or create files in a library, you need to have permission to contribute to the library.
-Also, if the library that if some file types are blocked for security reasons.
+Also, some file types in the library are blocked for security reasons.

 More information in this article